 All of this happens within the shared space that is our Universe.
 It is an organic being that is just trying to figure out how to exist and have a nice time, too.

-I believe our role is to make this process as authentic, pleasant and pain-free as possible for as many people as possible, including ourselves.
-This includes working hard and going through difficult times to come out the other side stronger and more compassionate.
+This includes working hard and going through difficult times to come out the other side stronger and more compassionate for it.
 We can have a nice time taking on these challenges if we support each other through the process and enjoy the good times together.

 I hope my writing can contribute this.
 May the Universe and all its beings experience enough joy to make the shit-show worthwhile.